-“A GARDEN DAY in the PARKing Lot “ The Heritage Garden behind the Georgetown & Scott County Museum in the City of Georgetown parking lot on North Mulberry Street welcomed a new generation of Scott County Girl Scouts to their annual planting day on Saturday, May 20, 2017
+The Heritage Garden behind the Georgetown & Scott County Museum in the City of Georgetown parking lot on North Mulberry Street welcomes a new generation of Scott County Girl Scouts to their annual planting day each Spring.

 Yes you can – paint a rock and plant it in the Graffiti Rock Garden, or bring your own rock sculpture to add to the colorful garden any time during the year.

 Bluegrass Wild Garden: If anyone has native Kentucky plants to share (from woodland wildflowers to field plants) please ask them to bring a donation for the “Bluegrass Wild Garden” under the murals of prehistoric Kentucky mammals.

 Contact us if you seek starters from perennials in the gardens.
 There are plants to share with the public and other volunteer gardens.
 We will be bringing transplants of Black-eyed Susan, three colors of Yarrow, Pink Primrose, Dwarf Coreopsis, and hopefully, little baby hostas volunteering from last year’s seeds, and new annual seed nursery beds for sharing accent plants during the Summer and Fall.

 Georgetown Cultural District Historic Gardens provide opportunities for creative volunteer and youth “Yes You Can” programs connecting the past with the present.

 Georgetown, Scott County is rich in history and architectural and horticultural excellence.
 Volunteer gardens wait your question: “May I…” for the answer ” Yes, you can.”